hyundai-robotics/doc-hi6-open-api/5-robot/2-post/1-motor-on.md

 ### response

-1) status code
+1. status code

 - 200 : OK
 - 400 : Bad Request
   - The request body failed validation
 - 403 : Forbidden
-  - An API request was attempted while not in Remote Mode (effective from v60.30-07).
+  - An API request was attempted while not in Remote Mode (effective from v60.30-09).
 - 404 : Not Found

-2) Cautions

-- In the HRSpace VRC_Hi6 environment, controllers running versions v60.30-10 to v60.32-06<br>
-  may encounter a Remote Mode validation error when calling execute_move.

-- For normal operation, use a VRC_Hi6 version that is compatible with the HRSpace program version,<br>
-  and one of the following controller versions:
-    - v60.30-09 or earlier, or
-    - v60.32-07 or later

-3) response-body
+2. response-body

 ```json
 {